-Embed health & age in all policies within city government
+Embed health and age in all policies within city government

-We are committed to pursuing a similar strategy to facilitate the spread, scale, and sustainability of the Age-Friendly NYC initiative and to ensure aging does not continue to be exclusively relegated to the Department for the Aging, an agency that serves a small fraction of the older population.
+We are committed to pursuing a similar strategy to facilitate the spread, scale, and sustainability of the Age-Friendly NYC initiative, and to ensure aging does not continue to be exclusively relegated to the Department for the Aging (DFTA), an agency that serves a small fraction of the older population.
 To achieve these goals, we will:

-- Instruct the DOHMH to develop metrics to track progress on priority areas and report on those metrics annually in the Mayor’s Management Report
+- Instruct the DOHMH to develop metrics to track progress on priority areas and report on those metrics annually in the Mayor’s Management Report; and

 Regularly collect and report on data related to older people